vogonsorg/q2dos/readme.txt

   Download it at http://dk.toastednet.org/QDOS/FASTV110.ZIP.
 * UNIRV can enable custom refresh rates.
 Great if you have a large CRT monitor.
   Download it at http://dk.toastednet.org/QDOS/UNIRV142.ZIP.
-* Gravis UltraSound Users:  If you have a "stuck" or "repeating" sound as soon you load Q2DOS load Ultramid -Q then Ultramid -Q -F.  If you don't have Ultramid for some reason, you can get the fix (with a batch included) at http://dk.toastednet.org/QDOS/GUSFIX.ZIP.
+* Gravis UltraSound users:  If you have a "stuck" or "repeating" sound as soon you load Q2DOS load Ultramid -Q then Ultramid -Q -F.  If you don't have Ultramid for some reason, you can get the fix (with a batch included) at http://dk.toastednet.org/QDOS/GUSFIX.ZIP.
-  You also may need to set s_mixahed to 0.3 and use high IRQs.
+  You also may need to set s_mixahead to 0.3 and use high IRQs.
 * Make sure you are using the included CWSDPMI.EXE in your Q2 directory or you may get some issues with running out of memory.
-* To hear Ogg Vorbis tracks ingame, rip the Q2 CD's audio tracks (2-11) to track02-track11.ogg and put them in baseq2/music.
+* To hear Ogg Vorbis tracks in game, rip the Q2 CD's audio tracks (2-11) to track02-track11.ogg and put them in baseq2/music.
 For the mission pack audio tracks, rip the Ground Zero CD's audio tracks (2-11) to track12-track21.ogg.
   Don't bother ripping the tracks from the Reckoning CD, as they're a mix of